How startup managers increased engagement In key areas by 20%

 “Because many of these leaders were stepping into management for the very first time, it was critical to establish a philosophical alignment around what the role means.
 We needed to give managers the tools to think of themselves as people developers, not as somebody’s boss.
 And, obviously, a big part of an employee’s engagement is a result of their relationship with their manager.
 More than ever, employees want to gain skills, learn new things, and be developed.
 If they can’t find it within your organization, they're going to go somewhere else.
 So that’s why we started with the management layer.”

-Our Methods: To ensure the successful behavioral adoption for Lever’s leaders, we utilized the most effective training modalities for today’s workplace, including:
+To ensure the successful behavioral adoption for Lever’s leaders, we utilized the most effective training modalities for today’s workplace, including:

-The Content: The content of the program focused on three core behavioral strategies.
+The content of the program focused on three core behavioral strategies.